awslabs/anfw-automate/GLOSSARY.md

-## `global.json`
+## Global configuration (root directory)
-Global configuration is used by all stacks and to control the deployment of optional stacks.
-Create a configuration file by referring the [JSON schema](conf/schemas/global.json), the [sample config](conf/sample/global.json) and, parameter glossary below.
+Global configuration is used by all stacks and to control the deployment of stacks.
+Create a configuration file by referring the [JSON schema](conf/schema.json), the [sample config](conf/sample.json) and, parameter glossary below.

 | Parameter                       | Datatype         | Description                                               |
 |---------------------------------|------------------|-----------------------------------------------------------|